FactorySimPy/FactorySimPy/docs/index.md

     ├── Fleet      # Fleet of human operstor, warehouse robots or transport vehicles ├── Buffer     # Queue of items waiting to be accepted by the next node in a model

+├── BaseFlowItem(Base Class for components that flow through the systen)
+    ├── Item        #Smallest unit of discrete item in the package and it cannot contain other items inside.
+    ├── Pallet      #Entities that store multiple smaller units of items and to pack it as a single unit

 ```